northernpartners/Penneo/README.md

 	echo $response;

-Get a casefile digest using a casefile id.
+Get a casefile `json` digest using a casefile id.

 	$response = Penneo::casefile( casefileId: 7466435 );